rmlevy1/Neural_Net_Project/README.md

 ## Data and Sources

-Original data set contains 17,881 worldwide job postings.
-Data set was pruned to only explore 10,656 job postings posted in the United States of America.
-9,926 of the job postings are legitimate, while 730 of the job postings are fraudulent.
+Original data set contains 17,881 worldwide job postings.\n Data set was pruned to only explore 10,656 job postings posted in the United States of America.\n 9,926 of the job postings are legitimate, while 730 of the job postings are fraudulent.

 Data set can be found on Kaggle: https://www.kaggle.com/shivamb/real-or-fake-fake-jobposting-prediction